manuGil/online-core/docs/source/systems-model.rst

    + An example of a deterministic model could be the hydrological flow in a watershed. **Why do you think hydrological models are deterministic?**

-   + When a model is stochastic, we normally run such model many times with the same input parameters, and present then present the average or a range of the modelling results. **Why is this necessary in stochastic models?**
+   + When a model is stochastic, we usually run such model many times with the same input parameters, and present then present the average or a range of the modelling results. **Why is this necessary in stochastic models?**

 Modelling Processes
 ------------------------------

-The process of building models is more difficult than defining the elements of models and their relationships, capturing them in a conceptual model, and implementing  such conceptual model in a software, see :numref:`fig-modelling-process`  The |ltb| `Modelling`_ process in often described as being *iterative.*
+The process of building models is more complicated than defining the elements of models and their relationships, capturing them in a conceptual model, and implementing such conceptual model in software, see :numref:`fig-modelling-process`  The |ltb| `Modelling`_ process is often described as being *iterative.*

-You see this for example in the pictures below taken from the Living Textbook:

 .. _fig-modelling-process: